team-capabl/mbu/Project/agenda-17thFeb to 21st Feb.md

     - Create wireframes for the pages using tools like [Excalidraw](https://excalidraw.com/).
 Check how to create wireframes using excalidraw - https://youtu.be/O1Kqxw07VWM?si=haeIhc4jB-sxYlcU
     - Collect the sample data.
     - Compile all the above details into a PDF and submit it for approval to proceed with the next steps.
+      Submit to the prototype to these emails(vinith1142@gmail.com, pavanbangar80@gmail.com)
     - Split up the work with your team members.

 ---